-industry within its annual 'Monitoring financial resilience' report.
-The latest report can be company, we also adhere to the highest levels of governance, accountability, and transparency.
+Ofwat monitors financial resilience across the industry within its annual 'Monitoring financial resilience' report.
+The latest report can be found on Ofwat's website.
+As a public listed company, we also adhere to the highest levels of governance, accountability, and transparency.